lnadi17/freeuni-car/README.md

 <figure>
 <img src="./readme_images/headlights.jpg" alt="Picture of Freecar in the dark" height="150px">
-<figcaption>Picture: Freecar in the dark with headlights on</figcaption>
+<figcaption>Caption: Freecar in the dark with headlights on</figcaption>
 </figure>

 ### Web Files